dkandalov/limited-wip/README.md

     - open commit dialog
     - commit (using last commit message)
     - commit and push (if "push" is supported by VCS)
+ - enable/disable revert of test code (aka [relaxed TCR](https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3))
+ - exclude files from revert in case some of the tests are not marked as test source root in IDE

 I heard about the idea from [Kent Beck](https://twitter.com/KentBeck) mentioning Limbo and his ["test && commit || revert" blog post](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864) in particular.